The Many Benefits Of Resistance Training

 By Tyler Woodward

-In this guide we will discuss what resistance training is, its benefits, and some ways to perform resistance training.
+In this guide we will discuss what resistance training is, the benefits of resistance training, and some ways to perform resistance training.

 Table of Contents:

 - Who Should Perform Resistance Training?

 - The Mental Benefits Of Resistance Training